opentelekomcloud-docs/tag-management-service/umn/source/management/predefined_tags/creating_predefined_tags.rst

 #.
 Under **Management & Deployment**, select **Tag Management Service**.

 #.
-Choose **Predefined Tags**.
+Click **Predefined Tags**.

 #.
-Click **Create Tag**.
+In the upper right corner of the displayed page, click **Create Tag**.

    The **Create Tag** dialog box is displayed.

 #.
-Set **Key** and **Value**.
+Configure **Key** and **Value**.

 #.
 Click **OK**.

-   The predefined tag is created and displayed on the top of the predefined tag list.
+   The predefined tag is created and displayed on the top of the list.

 **Follow-up Procedure**
 -----------------------

-When adding a tag to a cloud resource, you can directly select the created predefined tag from the drop-down list box in the tag text box.
+When adding a tag to a cloud resource, you can directly select the created predefined tag from the drop-down list in the tag text box.
 You do not need to enter the key and value of the tag.